Early thin-disc assembly revealed by JWST edge-on galaxies: Discussion

 \subsection{Caveats}

+In this section, we discuss the caveats and limitations of our analysis.
 To evaluate the vertical thickness of the galaxies in our sample, we use images at a rest-frame wavelength of $\sim1.2~\mathrm{\mu m}$.
-This wavelength minimises the effects of dust attenuation and traces the bulk of the stellar population.
+This wavelength minimizes the effects of dust attenuation and traces the bulk of the stellar population.
 However, this choice also means that the derived scale heights are weighted toward older stars, which have undergone dynamical heating.
 As a result, the inferred scale heights may be overestimated relative to those derived from filters more sensitive to younger stellar populations.

 At $z=0$, studies often employ two-component disc models \citep{2006_yoachim, 2011_comeron}.
-For galaxies at $z>1$, however, additional tests with mock data are needed to verify whether such models can be reliably constrained given the lower signal-to-noise ratios and limited spatial resolution.
+For galaxies at $z>1$, however, additional tests with mock data are needed to verify whether such models can be reliably constrained given the signal-to-noise ratios and spatial resolution of current observations.
+A more detailed decomposition into thin and thick discs (and a bulge, where present) would provide a more complete description of the vertical structure of these systems and represents a natural avenue for future work, particularly as higher-resolution observations from next-generation telescopes (e.g., the the Extremely Large Telescope) become available.
 In this work, we model each galaxy with a single disc component rather than a thin+thick disc decomposition.
 When two discs are present, their combined light distribution can typically be approximated by a single $\mathrm{sech}^2$ profile, with the recovered $z_0$ lying between the true scale heights of the thin and thick discs, depending on their relative luminosities.
 A bulge component was included for some galaxies.
 Although this could, in principle, obscure a compact disc, we find no systematic bias in the fitted $z_0$ or $h_r/z_0$ ratios between galaxies with and without a bulge.
 Our results therefore indicate the presence of a thin disc, although the derived $z_0$ values may be somewhat overestimated due to our use of a single-component model.
 The presence of a thick disc cannot be completely ruled out, but its surface brightness may be subdominant with respect to the thin component (see Section \ref{sec:emergence}).
 We note, though, that such a scenario, as well as the considerations on the adopted rest-frame wavelength discussed above do not hamper, but strengthen the results presented in this work; that is, the evidence for the presence of thin discs as early as $z\sim2.5$.